omussell/grim/hugo/content/design/index.md

 The Secure Shell ([SSH]) protocol is used for secure remote login and tunneling other network services over an insecure network.
 SSH consists of three main components:

 - Transport Layer Protocol - Provides server authentication, confidentiality, and integrity with perfect forward secrecy.
-The transport layer will typicall be run over a TCP/IP connection.
+The transport layer will typically be run over a TCP/IP connection.
 - User Authentication Protocol - Authenticates the client to the server.
 It runs over the transport layer protocol.
 - Connection Protocol - Multiplexes the encrypted tunnel into several logical channels.
 It runs over the user authentication protocol.

+There are two authentication processes that need to take place before a SSH connection is established, host key authentication and user authentication.

-Each server should have a host key.
-The host key is used during key exchange to verify that the client is talking to the correct server.
-The client must therefore have a priori knowledge of the servers host key.
-In order to accomplish this, two different methods are available, decentralised and centralised.
+Each server must have a host key pair.
+The host keys are used during key exchange to verify that the client is talking to the correct server.
+The client must therefore have a way of validating that the host keys are correct.

-- Decentralised - The client manages a local database, in the form of an authorized_keys file.
-While this allows a peer to peer architecture, it also requires manually updating and validating new/revoked host keys.
+The usual way that this is achieved is manually by an administrator logging into the server.
+The client manages a local database, in the form of a known_hosts file.
+While this allows a peer to peer architecture, it also requires updating the known_hosts file on every client whenever host keys are rotated.
 Each client becomes responsible for validating the servers that it connects to.
-This allows you to scale arbitrarily, at the expense of manageability.
+This allows you to scale at the expense of increased manageability.
+This is not the preferred option because when you have a lot of servers it becomes very hard to manage the known_hosts files on every server.
-- Centralised - The host keys are certified by a trusted third party, such as a certificate authority (CA) or via DNS(SEC).
-The client has knowledge of the CA root key or access to a validating DNS server.
-The validity of the host keys can be certified by accepted CAs or DNS servers.
-Consequently, each host key must be certified by the central authority before authorization is possible.

-There is an option to defer checking the host key when connecting to host for the first time, however, this is not recommended and can be avoided by pre-seeding a public host key in the server build to allow connecting to the configuration management infrastructure and then changed at a later time.

-**Transport Layer Protocol**

-Authentication at this layer is host based, it does not perform user authentication.
-The key exchange method, public key algorithm, symmetric encryption algorithm, message authentication algorithm, and hash algorithm are all negotiated.

-The client initiates the connection, usually using TCP/IP.
-Port 22 is the officially recognized port number, however, servers that expose this port to the public internet should choose a different port since it is usually scanned for by automated bots.

-!!

-An encryption algorithm and a key will be negotiated during the key exchange.
-Since the ciphers on the client and server are independent, they may differ.
-The key exchange occurs in order for the client and server to find a common cipher available to both.
-Data integrity is provided by including a message authentication code or MAC with each packet that is created from a shared secret, packet sequence number and the contents of the packet.

-The key exchange algorithm decides the method which is used to perform the key exchange which specifies how one time session keys are generated for encryption and for authentication, and how the server authentication is done.

-Public key format, encoding and algorithm (signature and/or encryption)

-!!

-Key exchange starts with each side sending their lists of supported algorithms.
-Each side has a preferred algorithm in each category.

-**User Authentication Protocol**

-When user authentication starts, it receives the session identifier from the transport layer.
-The session identifier uniquely identifies this session and is suitable for signing in order to prove ownership of a private key.
-The server drives the authentication by telling the client which authentication methods can be used, such as public key or password authentication.

-In order to perform public key authentication, the client must be in possession of a private key.
-This method works by sending a signature created with a private key of the user.
-The server cheks that the key is a valid authenticator for the user, and checks that the signature is valid.

-**Connection Protocol**

-This layer provides interactive login sessions, remote execution of commands and forwarded TCP/IP connections, multiplexed into a single encrypted tunnel.

-All terminal sessions, forwarded connections etc. are channels.
-Either side may open a channel.
-Multiple channels are multiplexed into a single connection.
+The alternative and preferred option is to use SSHFP records stored in DNS, and secured with DNSSEC.
+The content of the public host key is used to generate a fingerprint in a specific layout which can then be stored in a specific type of DNS record called SSHFP or SSH FingerPrint.
+When the host key authentication takes place, the client checks DNS for the hostname of the server and will also check for the existence of a SSHFP record.
+If it exists, it will compare the fingerprint of the public host key provided by the server with the fingerprint of the SSHFP record.
+If they match the host key can be validated.
+We can be certain that the SSHFP record is correct because it is secured by DNSSEC.
+It is also much easier to manage because you only have to update the fingerprint of the host key in DNS once, then all clients can use it for validation.

+The downside of this approach is that you need to have DNSSEC enabled servers.
+However, we are using DNSSEC throughout this infrastructure so it is not a problem.

+SSHFP records consist of three properties:

+- Algorithm (4)
+- Fingerprint type (2)
+- Fingerprint in hexadecimal (4893752075487258092758094)

+	hostname.fqdn IN SSHFP 4 2 4893752075487258092758094

 **First connection**